 These materials may be experienced in life-sized construction segments as well as on the presentation tables where you can look, touch and examine the world of materials and explore their qualities and properties.

 Material World has been developed by the Danish Architecture Centre in collaboration with the GXN Innovation Unit of Danish architectural firm 3XN.
 Furthermore, we have had help from a number of strategic partners, and Danish and international material manufacturers have kindly provided us with mock-ups and samples.

 The exhibition was supported by Realdania.

 Material World has been developed, curated and produced by the Danish Architecture Centre in collaboration with GXN - the Innovation Unit of the Danish Architectural firm 3XN.

-The exhibition catalogue is sponsored by the Bergia Foundation and Dreyer's Foundation.
+The exhibition catalogue was sponsored by the Bergia Foundation and Dreyer's Foundation.